How to set the recipient(s) of an automated email or SMS message.

 The benefits of this approach are as follows:

-• You can send each message to multiple contacts per client.
-So for example if you have 2 directors and a bookkeeper you can tag all 3 and a message will be sent to all 3 of them.
-Each e-mail will contain the correct first / surnames if you have used the recipient tags.
+• Each automation can generate messages to multiple contacts per client.
+For example, if you have 2 directors and a bookkeeper, then you can tag all 3 and a message will be sent to all 3 of them.
+Each message will contain the correct first name (if you have used the recipient tags) and be sent to the correct address.

 Option 3: [Internal] Specific Glide user